mautic/mautic-community-handbook/docs/contributing/google_summer_of_code.rst

 Do you want to contribute to one of the world's first Open Source Marketing Automation platform?
 GSoC could be your chance.
 Please refer to the information below.

 If you're interested in working on a mentor-submitted idea, read the :xref:`GSOC project ideas` and about the project and the related technology.
-Please note this is a rolling submission process which is maintained year-round.
+Please note this is a rolling submission process which Mautic maintains year-round.
 There is no need to contact the mentor unless you have a specific question about the project.
-Don't send an “I'm interested” email or Slack message - please respect their time.
+Don't send an ``“I'm interested”`` email or Slack message - please respect their time.

 If you're interested in proposing your own project start looking around the Mautic Project for a mentor and suggest your idea in the :xref:`Mautic Assembly`.